 Yes, babies and toddlers can develop tooth decay.
-In fact, the enamel that strengthens and protects the teeth is much thinner and softer on baby or milk teeth, which means that there is a greater risk of developing decay when children consume foods and drinks that are high in sugar.
+Especially since the enamel that strengthens and protects their teeth is much thinner and softer, which increases the risk of developing decay when children consume foods and drinks that are high in sugar.
 Bacteria in the mouth feed on these sugars and produce acid that leads to decay.

 It is also possible for babies to develop a condition known as “baby bottle decay”.
 This can occur when babies are put to sleep with a bottle of milk, or given juice to sip throughout the day.
 Drinks can pool in your baby’s mouth while they sleep and lead to damage.

 Yes, it’s important that you bring your child in for their first dental check-up by the age of two.
-This helps us to assess the growth and development of your child’s teeth and pick up on signs of “baby bottle decay” as early as possible.
+This helps us to assess the growth and development of your child’s teeth and pick up on signs tooth decay or other issues as early as possible.

 There are so many types of toothbrushes on the market and choosing the right one for your child can be quite confusing.
 Pick one that is designed for your child’s age, is easy to use and one that they will enjoy using twice a day.